 Depending on the type of report, the information contained within it with vary.
 A typical background report based on a name-search will yield: “identifiable descriptions and notations of arrests, detentions, complaints, indictments or information filed and any related dispositions, sentences, correctional status, and photographs.”
 Fingerprint-based reports will include national details of any crimes committed in other states.

 Along with the criminal history information the report will include name, date of birth, age, address, height, weight, race, gender, social security number, and other physical descriptors.

-Individuals and companies have many reasons for using background information in Montana.
+Using a background check in Montana can be for many reasons for individuals and companies.
 The most popular reason is employment to screen applicants.
 Other reasons are for renting property, licensing, permits, adoption, foster care, insurance, credit and financing and also security clearances.